alqithami/DC-ADA/README.md

 ## Contact

-For questions or issues, please open a GitHub issue or contact [email@example.com].
+For questions or issues, please open a GitHub issue or contact [salqithami@bu.edu.sa].